PageProof is simple online proofing. Learn about deadlines.

 Automatic reminders

-When you create a proof, you can set an automatic reminder to occur either a number of hours, or days, before the proof deadline.
+When you create a proof, you can set an automatic reminder to occur either a number of hours, or days, before the proof deadline – and after the deadline has passed too.
 A friendly notification is sent out automatically to those reviewers who haven’t finished reviewing the proof – without you having to lift a finger.

 Nudging reviewers

 A nudge will send the reviewer an email reminding them there’s a proof waiting for them to look at.
-Kind of like a tap on the shoulder to say “remember my proof?”.
+Kind of like a tap on the shoulder to say “Remember my proof?”.
+You can nudge everyone on the proof at once, or just a single reviewer if you like.

 Skipping mandatory and gatekeeper reviewers

-For those reviewers marked as mandatory, if you choose to skip them so that the proof can continue through the workflow, this is a bit like bypassing them so the next group of reviewers can begin proofing.
-They’ll be notified by email they’ve been skipped and they still have their red pen to add comments to the proof until the proof is returned to the owner with a to-do list, or a final approval.
+If any mandatory and gatekeeper reviewers haven’t left their decision on the proof yet, you can choose to skip them so that the proof can continue through the workflow.
+This is a bit like bypassing them so the next group of reviewers can begin proofing.
+They’ll be notified by email they’ve been skipped, but they still have their red pen to add comments to the proof until the proof is returned to the owner with a to-do list or a final approval.